-MARCO and the Portal project team
+MARCO and the Portal Project Team

 With competing demands on our oceans at an all-time high, finding ways to engage all stakeholders in coastal and marine planning has never been more important.
 The Mid-Atlantic Regional Council on the Ocean (MARCO) recognizes that a robust ocean data and information management system that includes a wide range of human use, environmental, socioeconomic and regulatory data will provide the building blocks for multi-use, regional-scale ocean planning.

-Data featured on the site comes from a combination of sources, including key federal providers such as MarineCadastre.gov (a collaboration of NOAA and the Bureau of Ocean Energy Management), the Coast Guard, the U.S. Fish and Wildlife Service, the Department of Defense and the Environmental Protection Agency.
+Data featured on the site comes from a combination of sources, including key federal providers such as MarineCadastre.gov (a collaboration of the National Oceanic and Atmospheric Administration and the Bureau of Ocean Energy Management), the Coast Guard, the U.S. Fish and Wildlife Service, the Department of Defense and the Environmental Protection Agency.
 Data has also been produced through partnerships with nonprofit organizations and the private sector, as well as through research projects led by Portal Team members.
-The Portal Team also is coordinating with the Mid-Atlantic Regional Association Coastal Ocean Observing System (MARACOOS), which provides real-time oceanography data via its OceansMap, to create maps at a time and scale appropriate for regional planning.
+The Portal Team also coordinates with the Mid-Atlantic Regional Association Coastal Ocean Observing System (MARACOOS), which provides real-time oceanography data via its OceansMap, to create maps at a long-range time scale appropriate for regional planning.

 The Portal will continue to grow and evolve to respond to stakeholder needs and current regional planning/policy issues and trends.
 For more information, watch our video tour of the Portal below or download our fact sheet.